Synthetic personas, built to scale hypothesis & guardrail AI design.

 Two uses in production.
 The second is why this matters for AI design.

 First use: a hypothesis shortcut in front of real research.
 When a new product area needs persona coverage we don't have, we start synthetic to scope the space.
 What used to take four to six weeks of literature review and expert interviews now takes a sitting.
 The real research that follows is sharper because it's testing specific claims instead of discovering them.
+We can now develop proto-personas in minutes instead of weeks.

 Second use: a guardrail for AI-generated design.
 On an unreleased Dell systems management product shipping later this year, the personas sit alongside the design system as a second input the AI layer has to satisfy.
 The design system governs visual and interaction grammar.
 The personas govern whether the output makes sense for anyone real.

 The value is in compressing time to a defensible starting point, and in making AI-generated design answer to something other than its own plausibility.
-The system is not a substitute for talking to customers.
+The system is not a substitute for talking to real customers.
 Anyone using it as a stand-in for first-party research is misusing the tool.